palakjain11101/Haskell-Lambda-Calculus-Challenges/README.md

 known to be Turing complete.
 These challenges give additional insights into the mechanisms used to implement functional languages, practice with some advanced functional programming techniques such as pattern matching over recursive data types, complex recursion, and the use of monads in parsing.
-Each challenge is independent of another.
+Each challenge is independent of each other.